dannieRope/-Highlight-Rows-based-on-selected-Batch-ID-VBA-Project/README.md

 End Function
 ```

-- step 3: Creating a subroutine that helps reset or clear all formating and brings the data to its orginal form.
+- step 3: Creating a subroutine that helps reset or clear all formatings and brings the data to its orginal form.

 ```vba
 Sub Reset()